Fathe8721/CSE444647/README.md

 # CSE444647
-This is going to be a machine learning project
+This is going to be a ML